fennekki/supla-rssproxy/README.md

 where

-- `own_url` should contain the base URL the feeds will be hosted at;
+- `own_url` should contain the base URL the feeds will be hosted at (the RSS format specifies that it should contain information about where it is hosted.
+  This can probably be a `file://` url or a dummy url if you aren't hosting the feed anywhere);
 - `target_dir` the directory on the current system to place the generated files in;
 - `limit_recent` specifies how many episodes to put in the feed per podcast